mongodb/genny/docs/developing.md

 `nothing to commit, working tree clean`, and that the current working directory is `genny/` i.e. the root of the repo.

+Note: If you make any changes after having run `./run-genny install -d {your distro}`, please run that command again to compile your changes.

 #### MacOS:
 1. `mkdir -p data/db && sed -i '' '/mongos,/s!mongos,!mongos, "--dbpathPrefix", "data/db",!' src/lamplib/src/genny/tasks/run_tests.py`
 2. `sed -i '' '/program_executable/s!:.*$!: ../../build/src/cast_core/cast_core_test!' src/resmokeconfig/{YML file you want to use}`